fvadon/nuxeo-labs-external-user-registration/README.md

 This project creates a webengine page to allow external user to join Nuxeo.
 It also add the corresponding link on the front page.

+**This branch is a specific version for a prototype and requires one specific Studio project to work.
+The interesting part is that it is integrated with multi-tenant integrated (requires the plugin to work), so it can a good source of inspiration to create a generic multi-tenant external registration process.**

 ## Build

 You can build the plugin with `mvn clean install`